How to Invest with Just $100?

 Starting with $100 is not "too small."
 Waiting another year is the real cost.
 Start small, stay simple, and keep going.

 If you want to test what regular small amounts can become, try our Monthly Investment Calculator and Compound Interest Calculator.
+Then continue with the Investing Basics Guide.

 Disclaimer: This article is educational and not financial advice.
 Please consider your own goals, risk tolerance, and local tax rules before investing.